 - Any new wounds found on your body

 - Any questions or concerns you have about your wound care

 Any wound that has not started to heal in two weeks or completely healed in six weeks may benefit from a specialized wound care center.
-Ask your physician if a referral to the Wound Care Center at CMC-Mercy would be the right option for you.
+Ask your physician if a referral to the Carolinas Wound Care Center, a facility of Carolinas Medical Center, would be the right option for you.